Establishing the Patient-Physician Relationship

 Physicians are encouraged to review possible termination on a case-by-case basis; one policy may not fit all when it comes to ending a relationship.
 Prior to termination, the physician should evaluate the specific case to ensure the patient is not in an acute phase of care, will be given appropriate notice, and has the opportunity to find another physician.

-TMA General Counsel provides guidance in the whitepaper Termination of the Patient-Physician Relationship, that includes answers to some FAQs.
+The TMA Office of General Counsel provides guidance in the whitepaper Termination of the Patient-Physician Relationship (members only) that includes answers to some FAQs.

-TMLT also has informative slides on What Every Physician Needs to Know: Terminating the patient-physician relationship Part 1 and Part 2 that provide information on some specific situations and the need to proceed with caution.
+TMLT has informative slides on What Every Physician Needs to Know: Terminating the patient-physician relationship Part 1 and Part 2 that cover some specific situations and the need to proceed with caution.

-TMLT has published an excellent article that discusses some difficult situations, risks, steps, and more.
+TMLT also has published an excellent article that discusses some difficult situations, handling risks, and appropriate steps to take.
 Refer to Terminating the patient-physician relationship in TMLT's The Reporter, Quarter 4 2017, beginning on page 2.

 Below is a brief look at the physician's responsibilities when dismissing a patient